-#skolvåren, or schoolspring in English, is a grassroots movement for everyone interested in re-creating the school system, starting with answering the question "Why school?".
+#skolvåren, or schoolspring in English, was a grassroots movement for everyone interested in re-creating the school system, starting with answering the question "Why school?".
 Together with three other women I started this movement the 15th of February 2013.
-The movement will be what we make of it, its whole survival is based on the non-profit engagement of people who are willing to actually do something about the situation.
-Thats why it is also called an "ansvarsrörelse” (a movement based on responsibility).
-If you have an idea and want to do something to improve the school system, you can get in contact with #skolvåren to make it happen.
-Using the broad network and it’s social media platform reach the movement can help you find people who want to co-create with you and you can benefit from the knowledge that school spring’s back office and people in the network have gained after having hosted four away from keyboard meetings (called #afkSkolvåren), participated in and organized events during the Swedish democracy festival and politics week in Almedalen (#afkAlmedalen) and other engagements.
-The movement has a blog and a website.
+The movements whole survival was based on the non-profit engagement of people who were willing to actually do something about the situation.
+Thats why it was called an "ansvarsrörelse” (a movement based on responsibility).
+I was a part of school spring’s back office for three years and among all I hosted four away from keyboard meetings (called #afkSkolvåren), participated in and organized events during the Swedish democracy festival and politics week in Almedalen (#afkAlmedalen).
+The movement still has the blog and a website online, thou it is not not up-daed any longer.
 On the blog we publish peoples thoughts about school, learning and education.

 It started as a callout on Twitter, where I asked if it would be possible for us to get 366 teachers to contribute to a year long blog project where a new person writes about school, education and learning from a different perspective each day.
 The idea was to change the climate of the school debate in social media, where the debate had taken a narrow minded and quite mean turn, mainly during 2015.
 A lot of people wanted to contribute so we expanded the writers idea and decides that everyone who wants to share thoughts, ideas and their every day work that is a constructive contribution to the school debate are welcome to write on the blog.
 People from everywhere in the world, of course!
 Read more about it, and join in, on skola365.com.